open-dis/dis-tutorial/DoDModelingAndSimulationStandards.md

 ### What is Standardized?

-What DIS standardizes is straightforward: the format of PDUs, and the semantics of their meanings.
-This is a classic standardization approach, and was popular in the 80's and 90's for many Internet Engineering Task Force (IETF) Requests for Comment (RFCs).
+What DIS standardizes is straightforward: the format of PDUs, and the semantics of their contents.
+This is a classic standardization approach, and was popular in the 80's and 90's for the many Internet Engineering Task Force (IETF) Requests for Comment (RFCs) that form the backbone of the internet today.
+The Domain Name Service (DNS) protocol, the HTTP protocol, and the TCP protocol are defined in similar ways.
+As we'll see, HLA and TENA made different choices about what to standardize.

 ###Versions of DIS